Edward L. Fiandach

 - By appointment

 JD, Albany, 1978.
 Criminal procedure and law.
 Practicing defense attorney with board certification in the area of alcohol-influenced operating offenses.
 Author of three legal textbooks and hundreds of articles on legal issues.
 Contributing writer for various legal publications and newspapers.
-His most recent article, Stopping a Car: What Does it Take, was published in the summer 2012 issue of the New York State Bar Association's Criminal Justice Section Journal.
+In Stopping a Car: What Does it Take, published in the summer 2012 issue of the New York State Bar Association's Criminal Justice Section Journal, Mr. Fiandach explored the new parameters of the Constitutional limitations that come into play in the stop of a moving vehicle.
 Previously, his article, "Miranda Revisited," was published in The Champion, the journal of the National Association of Criminal Defense Lawyers, and called for major changes in dealing with confessions.
 An earlier article, "The Great .08 Debate," also appeared in The Champion and statistically analyzed the effectiveness of reducing DWI per se blood levels to .08.
+Most recently, Mr. Fiandach authored "Will Intoxication Negate Depraved Indifference in Alcohol Based Motor Vehicle Fatalities?" which examined the defense of intoxication in light of dramatic changes in the law of depraved indifference which is due for publication in the Winter edition of the New York State Bar Association's Criminal Justice Section Journal.
 Fiandach has been named a "Superlawyer" and has been named as one of America's Best Lawyers.
 He served as a panelist where he discussed Tocqueville's views on lawyers.
 He teaches a course in criminal law and procedure, which covers basic constitutional principles and basic criminal trial tactics.

 - PSC 240 Criminal Procedure and Constitutional Principles